danteojong-it/danteojong-it/README.md

 # Hello, I'm Dante
 <a href="https://www.linkedin.com/in/danteojong/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Cybersecurity professional with 2+ years’ technical support and customer service experience.
-Skilled in vulnerability assessments, risk management, Linux systems, and cybersecurity frameworks.
-Proven record in identifying vulnerabilities, delivering technical solutions, and enhancing system security for diverse clients.
+Aspiring Cyber Compliance Analyst with a recent focus on risk assessments and strengthening security postures in a cybersecurity practitioner intern role.
+Experienced in identifying vulnerabilities and delivering tailored cybersecurity solutions using industry-standard frameworks like NIST for nonprofit clients.
+Proficient in employing tools such as Metasploit to address security challenges.
+Committed to utilizing cybersecurity expertise to assist organizations in achieving compliance and enhancing security measures.

 ## Objective